-When it comes to casting your company’s next branding, product, testimonial or other video, it’s especially important to remember that the actors are the lifeblood of your story and your brand’s video marketing.
+When it comes to casting your company’s next branding, product, testimonial or other videos, it’s especially important to remember that the actors are the lifeblood of your story and your brand’s video marketing.
 No matter how great the script, how spectacular the set design or how cool the concept, if the actor fails, your message falls flat and your video fails.
 That’s why the casting process needs to go far beyond a beautiful headshot to reveal an actor’s true potential.
 How they perform, their ability to follow direction and the genuineness of their performance are a few of the key factors you should evaluate when choosing a great actor or building your cast.

 Here’s a quick breakdown of some of the qualities to look for in the actors you hire for your next video.

 - HeadshotsActor headshots should be natural, professional and lightly touched up for blemishes, discoloration or other imperfections.
 (Anything that on-set makeup would do).
 If headshots seem dated, completely over-edited or filtered, ask for more recent or unedited headshots.
 The last thing you want is to cast for a long-haired brunette, only to have the actress show up with a blonde pixie-cut!

 - Personality The actors who win roles in your video should fit the personality and demographic that matches the viewers you’re reaching out to, also known as your target consumer.
 If the target market is moms between the ages of 30 and 40, you’ll want to cast within that range.
 The familiarity factor helps audiences bond with the actors, so they tend to inherently trust them and the messaging they represent.